13 Jan THE BEST APPS FOR VIDEO EDITING ON A PHONE

 Has speed control and reverse, plus great features for text, voiceover and captioning.
 Multiple frames & double exposures are also possible with the PIP feature, when you upgrade.

 My fav features – I like the multi track timeline and the quick editing features to split and trim your clips.
 Importing music into your timeline is super easy as well.

 Capcut – Another fantastic app.
 This is the app I share with everyone on the MAKE VIDEOS – 30 DAYS OF CREATIVE FUN – my online course because I think it’s a great app to get started with editing.
 It’s free, simple to use and has all the features you need.
 You can remove the watermark too!

 Has all the features you need – speed control, reverse, voiceover, multiple frames and lots of templates for text and effects.

 My fav features – The auto captions work so well.
 You can assign a cover shot.
 Plus, it links well with Tiktok and you can access some of the music and sounds from the app.

 On iPhone only – Videoleap has everything you need for basic edits and lots of extra cool features, like templates, filters, masks, special effects and speed change.
 There are various options for the subscription.

 My fav features – When trimming a clip to the play bar, you get a little vibration to indicate the action and being able to create multiple frames within one frame, is such a bonus.

-Full version on iPhone with limited features on Android – Filmm is fabulous for adding filters, effects, speed controls & music.
-Plus, recently editing multiple clips together is now possible (only on IOS), so the app is potentially a one stop shop for video editing.
-I’m a huge fan and I used this app to enhance the look of my video clips for my 100 Days of Vertical Video project.
+Full version on iPhone with limited features on Android – Filmm is my go-to for fabulous filters, effects and making adjustments.
+You can edit multiple clips together, adjust speed controls & add music.
+So the app is potentially a one stop shop for video editing.
+But I mostly use it for the filters and effects to enhance the look of my video clips, as seen during my 100 Days of Vertical Video project.